peterjc-dk/core-async-intro/README.md

 # Core async intro #

-This repo contains a short introduction to clojure's core.async libery, as presented at a Clojure user group meeting in Copenhagen.
+This repo contains a short introduction to clojure's core.async library, as presented at a Clojure user group meeting in Copenhagen.

-The introduction of core.async is relative new in cojure though not a new concept in general, and in [this blogpost](http://clojure.com/blog/2013/06/28/clojure-core-async-channels.html) Rich Hickey motivas and explains it.
+The introduction of core.async is relative new in Clojure though not a new concept in general, and in [this blogpost](http://clojure.com/blog/2013/06/28/clojure-core-async-channels.html) Rich Hickey motivates and explains it.

-This introduction will only glanse the different concepts since other good introductions already exist.
+This introduction will only glance the different concepts since other good introductions already exist.
 See below for a list of links.

-Besides the material published by Hickey and Nolan, I will higly recommend studing the Go language's concurrency concepts, and of course the source of these ideas, like the articles of C. A. R. Hoare.
+Besides the material published by Hickey and Nolan, I will higly recommend studying the Go language's concurrency concepts, and of course the source of these ideas, like the articles of C. A. R. Hoare.

 ## Channels ##